bolducke/bolducke.github.io/_posts/2023-04-10-odin_first_impression.md

 ## Debugging

 Debugging can be done with `lldb`, but it is limited to the terminal.
-In the current text, the debugger can be buggy.
+At the moment of writing this text, the debugger is buggy and the feature are limited.

 ## Assertion, Error Handling